MY CABINET OF CURIOSITIES

 medical heritage.
 These anatomical preparations represent the intersection of science, culture, emotion and myth.
 Through these oddities,

-one may catch snippets of the evolution of modern medicine based on science rather than superstition.
+one may catch glimpses of the evolution of modern medicine based on science rather than superstition.

 In these images you are also viewing the bodily remains of those who suffered in life, but in death have helped to unravel the mysteries